Skip to content

 • code coverage introduces a significant overhead in the execution time of the tests.

-By enabling the coverage collection, a woke-coverage.cov file is generated in the current directory.
+By enabling the coverage collection, a wake-coverage.cov file is generated in the current directory.
 To analyze this file, install Tools for Solidity, a VS Code extension that can be used to visualize the coverage of Solidity contracts directly in the editor.
 With the extension installed, execute the Tools for Solidity: Show Coverage command to open the coverage report.

 Code coverage in VS Code